section-engineering-education/engineering-education/content/articles/moore-penrose-pseudoinverse/index.md

 3. $(A A^\dagger)^* = AA^\dagger$
 4. $(A^\dagger A)^* = A^\dagger A$

-We will not prove these conditions, but you can find proofs [here] (https://www.youtube.com/watch?v=8dhnUcc_dLM & t=71s).
+We will not prove these conditions, but you can find proofs [here](https://www.youtube.com/watch?v=8dhnUcc_dLM).

 Now, let us look at an example to understand how this technique works intuitively.